revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 -------------

-26. What are the three most important traits for a leader to possess?
+26.What are the three most important traits for a leader to possess?
 OR
 What are the 3 main characteristics of a leader?